techtinkerclub/techtinkerclub.github.io/_pages/tools.md

   For pupils who want to try text-based coding.

 - [Behind the microbit MakeCode Hardware](https://makecode.microbit.org/behind-the-makecode-hardware){:target="_blank" rel="noopener"}
-  For pupils who want to try text-based coding.
+  For children who want to know more about the hardware.

 ---